Flexbox Basics

 align-itemsalign-content

-By default, the main axis is the x-axis, and the cross axis is the y-axis.
+By default, the main axis is the x-axis and the cross axis is the y-axis.
+If you switch to a column direction, those axes flip.

 Examples